0xAX/linux-insides/Interrupts/linux-interrupts-2.md

 load_idt((const struct desc_ptr *)&idt_descr);
 ```

 AS you can see it has only one difference in the name of the array of the interrupts handlers entry points.
-Now it is `early_idt_handler_arry`:
+Now it is `early_idt_handler_array`:

 ```C
 extern const char early_idt_handler_array[NUM_EXCEPTION_VECTORS][EARLY_IDT_HANDLER_SIZE];